The 4 Best Entertainment Stocks to Buy and Hold

 Roku is one of the secret winners during The Streaming Wars.
 While everyone is going crazy arguing over which streaming platform is the most popular, Roku is quietly profiting either way.
 It’s a little bit like how Apple makes money regardless of which app is No. 1 in the app store.

 Another thing to note is that there is a big shift in the advertising industry right now.
 Over the past few years, advertisers pulled budgets away from traditional media sources and redirected it to social media.
 Now, the same thing is happening with streaming.
 Advertisers are pulling money away from traditional TV and putting it towards streaming services, like Roku.
-While Roku’s isn’t profitable yet, it could be reaching a tipping point.
+Which may have been the tipping point Roku needed to finally become profitable.

-In 2020, Roku pulled in $1.78 billion in revenue and posted a net loss of $17.51 million.
-Roku’s total streaming hours also increased nearly 19% globally.
+In 2021, Roku pulled in $2.76 billion in revenue and posted a net income of $242.4 million.
+Roku’s total streaming hours also increased globally.
 This happened at the same time that regular TV viewing hours were down about the same amount.

 Like I mentioned in the beginning, it feels like there will be a huge rush for people to get out into the real world again.
 If this happens, it might not be great for Roku in the short term.
 However, Roku’s business still has plenty of long-term potential.
 This makes it a great long-term option when looking at which entertainment stocks to buy.

 Forget all of the short squeeze and meme-related reasons that people talk about GameStop.
 The main reason that all of that hype started is because lots of investors still see its potential.